' I love what I do and can’t help thinking in pictures'.

 It sparked an idea and I got talking to Stuart Boote, their lead designer, I asked if he could help me re-create the New York diner in 'Nighthawks' by Ed Hopper.

 The painting has always intrigued me, it's like a still from a film, and I had often imagined the next moment.

 Paying homage to painting has been a feature of my work and this seemed like an ideal opportunity to go one step further.

 What had started as classic car shot became a full collaboration with photography, casting agents, talent, stylists, set-design, hair, make-up, computer graphics and retouching,

 In my 15 year + career, I’ve produced and photographed mostly lifestyle, more recently with vehicles and boats.

 Away from the commercial world I shoot documentary, portraits, cityscapes and landscapes.
-Film and printing are important to me too, I use a lot of traditional materials, especially Polaroid and Impossible Instant Film.
+Film and printing are important to me too, I use a lot of traditional materials, especially Ilford Black and White film and ‘Polaroid’ Instant materials.

 Armonia; ‘Walking with the Poor'

 SUN Awards 2018, 2016, 2015, 2013, 2011, 2009, 2008, 2006, 2004, 2002, 1999, 1998 Manchester, Leeds, Newcastle upon Tyne